-NEW ISSUE-FULL BOOK-ENTRY ONLY TAXABLE (FEDERAL) TAX EXEMPT (CALIFORNIA)
+NEW ISSUE-FULL BOOK-ENTRY ONLY TAXABLE (FEDERAL) TAX EXEMPT (CALIFORNIA) RATINGS: See "RATINGS" herein

 INTEREST ON THE SERIES 2001 BONDS IS NOT EXCLUDABLE FROM GROSS INCOME FOR FEDERAL INCOME TAX PURPOSES.
 In the opinion of Foley & Lardner, San Francisco, California, and Webster & Anderson, Oakland, California, Co-Bond Counsel, interest on the Series 2001 Bonds is exempt from State of California personal income taxes.
 See "TAX MATTERS" herein.